 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 The Shenzhen Stock Exchange (SZSE) currently does not report any carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges associated with the exchange.
 This lack of data suggests that SZSE may not have established formal commitments to reduce carbon emissions or engage in climate initiatives at this time.
-In the context of the broader financial industry, many exchanges are increasingly recognising the importance of sustainability and climate action.
-However, without specific emissions data or reduction initiatives, it is unclear how SZSE aligns with these industry trends.
-As such, stakeholders may look for future disclosures or commitments from the exchange to better understand its stance on climate change and carbon emissions management.
+In the context of the broader financial industry, many exchanges are increasingly focusing on sustainability and climate-related disclosures.
+However, without specific emissions data or commitments, it is challenging to assess SZSE's position in this evolving landscape.
+As the global emphasis on climate action intensifies, it may be beneficial for SZSE to consider developing and communicating clear climate commitments to align with industry standards and expectations.